cherrypy/cherrypy/sphinx/source/basics.rst

 Dealing with JSON
 #################

-CherryPy has a built-in support for JSON encoding and decoding of the request and/or response.
+CherryPy has built-in support for JSON encoding and decoding of the request and/or response.

 Decoding request